hypo69/hypo/src/webdriver/chrome/readme.md

 ```rst
 .. module:: src.webdriver.chrome
 ```
-# Chrome WebDriver for Selenium
+# Custom Chrome WebDriver Module for Selenium

-This repository provides a custom implementation of the Chrome WebDriver using Selenium.
+This module provides a custom implementation of the Chrome WebDriver using Selenium.
 It integrates configuration settings defined in the `chrome.json` file, such as user-agent and browser profile settings, to enable flexible and automated browser interactions.

 ## Key Features

-- **Centralized Configuration**: Configuration is managed through a `chrome.json` file.
+- **Centralized Configuration**: Configuration is managed via the `chrome.json` file.
-- **Multiple Browser Profiles**: Supports multiple browser profiles, enabling users to configure different settings for testing.
+- **Multiple Browser Profiles**: Supports multiple browser profiles, allowing you to configure different settings for testing.
 - **Enhanced Logging and Error Handling**: Provides detailed logs for initialization, configuration issues, and WebDriver errors.
+- **Ability to Pass Custom Options**: Supports passing custom options during WebDriver initialization.

-## Prerequisites
+## Requirements

-Before using this WebDriver, ensure that the following dependencies are installed:
+Before using this WebDriver, ensure the following dependencies are installed:

 - Python 3.x
 - Selenium
 - Fake User Agent
-- WebDriver binary for Chrome (e.g., `chromedriver`)
+- Chrome WebDriver binary (e.g., `chromedriver`)

 Install the required Python dependencies: